Early Childhood Intervention Program (ECIP)

 What are the criteria for community peers?

-In order to be considered for a placement in an integrated classroom for 2018-2019, the potential peers must be three years old by February 28th and a resident of Somerville.
+In order to be considered for a placement in an integrated classroom, the potential peers must be three years old by February 28th and a resident of Somerville.
 All peer students must be fully toilet trained with no pull ups.

 Parents/guardian should carefully consider the list of questions offered on this website to help them decide if their child would be a good peer for this program.

 If your child is accepted into the program as a peer, and has a happy and successful year, the staff strongly recommends that your child continue in the program for a second year.

 How would my child benefit from being a community peer?